IrascibleBasil/pharis-mod-list/README.md

 ### [Westly's Faces Refurbished](https://www.nexusmods.com/morrowind/mods/51214)

 ### [Color Tweaked Westly's BB Textures]()
-Full credit goes to Westly for creating these textures, I simply tweaked the color of a few of them to match WFR
+Full credit goes to Westly for creating these textures, I simply tweaked the color of a few of them to match WFR.

 ### [New Beast Bodies by Liztail](https://www.nexusmods.com/morrowind/mods/47678)
-Use only the Khajiit plugin because the next mod will cover the Argonians
+Use only the Khajiit plugin because the next mod will cover the Argonians.

 ### [Improved Argonians](https://www.nexusmods.com/morrowind/mods/45918)